“If you don’t know where you’re going, any road will get you there.”—George Harrison

 With the kettlebell snatch, we also have two points to hit after the hike pass.

-The end position is simple enough; the snatch should finish in the same position as other overhead moves, e.g., get-up, press, jerk, push press, windmill: they all finish with the bell at 12 o’clock.
+The end position is simple enough; the snatch should finish in the same position as other overhead moves, e.g., get-up, press, jerk, push press, windmill: they all finish with the kettlebell at 12 o’clock.

 However, if we try to go directly from the hike pass at 8 o’clock to our finish position at 12, the kettlebell will pass uncomfortably close to the body, compromising shoulder mechanics.

-Likewise, if you swing the bell out in front towards 2 o’clock, its momentum will pull you forward, your arm straightens too soon, and the kettlebell lands with a painful whack on your wrist.
+Likewise, if you swing the kettlebell out in front towards 2 o’clock, its momentum will pull you forward, your arm straightens too soon, and the kettlebell lands with a painful whack on your wrist.

 The SFG Clock gives you clear road signs to follow for each of these three ballistic moves.
 Remember, the start and transition are the same, but the route to each destination is slightly different.